Global Seminar in Japan 2020 *Proposed*

 As in the United States, industrialization and consumption of natural resources generated calls for preservation.
 Japan created its first public parks in 1873 and Tokyo’s Ueno Park can be contrasted to New York City’s Central Park, which was founded a few decades earlier.
 The nation established regulations for hunting by 1892, launched a National Parks Association in 1913, and enacted the Historical Spot, Scenic Beauty, and Natural Monument Preservation Law in 1918, just two years after the United States created its National Park Service.
 Following the American example, Japan passed its National Parks Law in 1931 and established twelve national parks between 1934 and 1938.
 The post-War period witnessed the expansion of Japan’s national park system and the advocacy of the Nature Conservation Society of Japan, which was created in 1951.

 Japan’s post-war economic revival began in the 1950s.
-The escalating Cold War and the Korean War prompted the US to support a productive Japan, whose prosperity increased decade by decade as did the environmental consequences.
+Escalating Cold War tensions and the tumultuous Korean War propelled the US to support a productive Japan, whose prosperity increased decade by decade as did the environmental consequences.
 The extent of Tokyo’s pollution was pointed to as a warning to rally support for the creation of the Environmental Protection Agency in the United States in 1970.
 Japan’s industry continued to leak chemicals into air and water, resulting in horrific disease outbreaks, most notoriously with methyl-mercury poisoning at Niigata and Minamata, cadmium poisoning in Toyama, and asthma outbreaks at Yokkaichi.
 Japan’s economic success, however, was on the march, exporting automobiles and electronics as well as cultural phenomena, such as Godzilla, which in 1954 offered a cinematic protest against nuclear testing and warfare.
 Director Honda Ishiro (1911-1993) noted: “We had no plans for a sequel and naively hoped the end of Godzilla was going to coincide with the end of nuclear testing.”
 Yet, the Godzilla phenomenon and the anxiety that gave rise to it have continued down to the present.

 Japanese state and society began to address these unavoidable environmental problems with legislative action, including the Regulation of Factory Effluents and the Water Quality Conservation Act (1958) and the Water Pollution Control Act (1970).
 The process of cleaning the environment began and a dramatic turn was underway.
 By 1975, Japan’s air pollution was under control and by 1985 the nation enjoyed purer air than almost any other industrial populace.
 This effort can be paired with Japan’s commitment to forest land protection, which increased from 2.4 million hectares in 1951 to 7.3 million in 1980, and 11.8 million in 2006, or half the archipelago’s total woodland.